 In his fraud recovery practice, Chris achieves results for clients as efficiently as possible.
 He secures Mareva and other injunctive relief in connection with the theft of money or confidential business information, as well as Norwich orders to successfully trace stolen funds.
 He has also developed an expertise in the arcane field of claims against banks on cheque fraud losses under the Bills of Exchange Act.

 Chris is frequently invited to speak on fidelity insurance law and fraud recovery, and also writes extensively on these topics.
-In addition to editing Blaneys Fidelity Blog, he has also written on these topics for the American Bar Association’s Fidelity & Surety Law Committee Newsletter, as well as Canadian Insurance magazine, the National Banking Law Review and Canadian Corporate Counsel.
+In addition to editing Blaneys Fidelity Blog, he has also written on these topics for the American Bar Association’s Fidelity & Surety Law Committee Newsletter, as well as the Canadian Journal of Insurance Law, Canadian Insurance magazine, the National Banking Law Review and Canadian Corporate Counsel.

 In addition to his fidelity practice, Chris has significant experience in commercial property coverage and business interruption claims, CGL coverage analysis and duty-to-defend applications, and the defence of insureds under liability policies.
 He also acts for subrogating insurers in pursuing construction defect claims, products recall liability claims and other subrogated claims.

 Chris graduated from the University of Toronto Faculty of Law, winning several academic awards and earning Dean’s Honour List standing in his final year.
 At the time of his call to the Bar, he received the Osgoode Society Award as one of the top 25 Bar Admission Course students in Ontario.
 Prior to law school, Chris attended the University of Manitoba, where he earned the Gold Medal for highest standing in his program and was a finalist for the Rhodes Scholarship.